USEPA/WNTR/documentation/waterquality.rst

 * **Chemical concentration**: A water quality simulation can be used to compute chemical concentrations given a set of source injections.
   The results include chemical concentration values at each node.
-  To compute chemical concentrations, define sources (described in the :ref:`sources` section below) and set the 'quality' options as follows:
+  To compute chemical concentrations, set the 'quality' options as follows:

 .. doctest::

     >>> wn.options.quality.mode = 'CHEMICAL'

+	The initial concentration is set using the `initial_quality` parameter on each node.
+	This parameter can also be set using the [QUALITY] section of the INP file.
+	The user can also define sources (described in the :ref:`sources` section below).

 * To skip the water quality simulation, set the 'quality' options as follows: